-While the electronics of the two instruments are not identical, there's no reason to assume this should change the relationship of the line centroid to CTI.
-It is possible, however, that the harder spectrum of the particle radiation in low Earth orbit compared to Chandra's higher orbit could produce changes in the CTI of the framestore array.
+While the electronics of the two instruments are not identical, there's no reason to assume this should change the dependence of the line centroid on CTI.
+It is possible, however, that the harder spectrum of the particle radiation in low Earth orbit compared to Chandra's higher orbit could produce changes in the CTI of the XIS frame store array.
 To further test this, we have examined multiple XIS observations of the Perseus cluster which is large enough to illuminate a substantial area of the CCDs and has been observed numerous times.
-The cluster spectrum has a strong iron line, which can be used, like the Mn K $\alpha$ line in the calibration source, to directly measure the change in line energy as a function of row.
+The cluster spectrum has a strong line due to He-like iron at 6.5 keV (observed frame), which can be used, like the Mn K α line in the calibration source, to directly measure the change in line energy as a function of row.
 We can then extrapolate this relation to find the line energy at row zero as a function of time.
-This value should be insensitive to increased radiation damage in the imaging array, and only dependent on changes in the framestore or changes in the electronic gain.
+This value should be insensitive to increased radiation damage in the imaging array, and only dependent on changes in the frame store or changes in the electronic gain.

 Figure 6 shows this line energy change as a function of time.
-All the data shown were taken with charge injection active.
+All the data shown were taken with charge injection active, but before the BI charge injection level was increased.
 The change in line energy independent of the imaging array CTI is 0.6% per year for XIS1 and 0.2% per year for XIS3.
-The difference between XIS1 and XIS3 may indicate that the cause for the line energy change is radiation damage in the framestore, rather than a gain change, which is being partially mitigated by the charge injection.
-The BI CCD charge injection is smaller than the FI CCD, so it receives less mitigation.
+The difference between XIS1 and XIS3 may indicate that the cause for the line energy change is radiation damage in the frame store, rather than a gain change, which is being partially mitigated by the charge injection.
+The amount of injected charge is smaller for the BI CCD than it is for the FI CCD, so it receives less mitigation.
+If so, these can be considered lower limits for the line energy change in the frame store when charge injection is not active and cannot mitigate the charge loss due to radiation damage.
+After the XIS1 charge injection level was increased, we assume that the line energy change in the frame store of XIS1 should be equal to that on XIS3.